 Wasabi (Eutrema wasabi)

-Wasabi is a Japanese spice which is known for its sharp flavor.
+Wasabi is a Japanese spice which is known for its sharp flavour.
 Wasabi roots (which is the part of the plant which is consumed) are often called Japanese horseradish.

-Wasabi’s flavor is sharp, intense yet fresh and cleansing.
-Its flavor is compared closer to hot mustard rather than the fieriness of chili as it stimulates the nasal passage rather than the tongue.
+Wasabi’s flavour is sharp, intense yet fresh and cleansing.
+Its flavour is compared closer to hot mustard rather than the fieriness of chilli as it stimulates the nasal passage rather than the tongue.

 Wasabi has a fierce, burning aroma which is known to clear the nasal passages.

-Wasabi loses its flavor when cooked so is normally served with raw fish dishes like sashimi and sushi.
+Wasabi loses its flavour when cooked so is normally served with raw fish dishes like sashimi and sushi.
 It is also mixed with other sauces like soy sauce to make dressings, dips and marinades.
-In addition to raw fish, wasabi pairs with avocado, beef and rice and pairs with ginger and horseradish.
+In addition to raw fish, wasabi pairs with avocado, beef and rice and marries with ginger and horseradish.

 Wasabi plants grow close to cold mountain streams mostly in Japan.
 It grows best in nitrogen-rich, loose soil and need lots of shade.
-The leaves are dark green and kidney shaped and the creeping roots grow to 7 inches long and 1/2-1 inch in diameter.
+The leaves are dark green and kidney shaped and the creeping roots grow to 18cm long and 1-3cm in diameter.

 Archeological remains reveal that the Japanese ate wasabi as early as 14,000BC.
 Utogi, a mountain village in the upper reaches of Abe River in Shizuoka Prefecture, is considered to be the first place wasabi was cultivated.
 Wasabi was used in the days before refrigeration to kill bacteria and disguise unpleasant tastes and is praised for the development of sushi.